anantoj/rl_project/README.md

-# Deep Q-Learning Benchmark Trainer
+# Deep Q-Learning Vision Model Trainer

 This library is a Deep Q-Learning trainer, specialized for vision models, in various OpenAI Gym environments.
 It is developed as part of my Reinforcement Learning project to evaluate performances of image models in various Deep Q-Learning tasks.